TheDish26/TheDish26/README.md

-👋 Hi, I’m @TheDish26
+👋 Hi, I’m @TheDish26 (Jourdan Quevedo)
-👀 I’m passionate about front-end development, cybersecurity, and delivering exceptional customer service experiences.
+👀 Passionate about front-end development, cybersecurity, and delivering exceptional customer service experiences.

-🌱 I’m currently diving deeper into advanced coding techniques and exploring cloud security to enhance my technical expertise.
+🌱 Currently diving deeper into advanced coding and cloud security, with hands-on experience using Python, JavaScript, MySQL, and PHP to build ERP systems and security tools.
+🔐 Ex–Emergency Logistics Manager turned code-driven problem solver — now creating seamless user interfaces backed by secure infrastructure.

-💞️ I’m eager to collaborate on projects that combine intuitive user interfaces with robust security measures, aiming to create seamless and secure user experiences.
+💞️ Always open to collaborating on projects that blend intuitive UI with robust cybersecurity, especially ones that make a real-world impact.

-📫 How to reach me: jourdanquevedo@gmail.com or www.linkedin.com/in/jourdanfredericquevedo
+📫 Let’s connect!
+📧 jourdanquevedo@gmail.com
+🔗 LinkedIn

 😄 Pronouns: He/Him

-⚡ Fun facts:
+⚡ Fun Facts:

-🎬 Horror Enthusiast: You're captivated by horror movies and TV shows, always on the lookout for the next spine-chilling experience.​
+🎬 Horror Enthusiast – Constantly hunting for the next spine-chilling movie or series.

-🎮 Gamer at Heart: My favorite games include Monster Hunter Wilds, Fortnite, and Phasmophobia.​
+🎮 Gamer at Heart – Into Monster Hunter Wilds, Fortnite, and Phasmophobia.

-💪 Fitness Aficionado: When I am not in front of a screen, I enjoy lifting weights, cycling, and swimming to stay active and energized.​
+💪 Fitness Aficionado – Big on lifting, cycling, and swimming when I’m not in front of a screen.